Scooletz/QueueBatch/README.md

 }
 ```

-With `SuccessOrFailAsBatch` set to false, you can also acknowledge only some of the messages.
+With `SuccessOrFailAsBatch` set to `false`, you can also acknowledge only some of the messages.
 The rest, will be retried in a similar manner to the regural `[QueueTrigger]`

 ```c#
 public static void MyFunc([QueueBatchTrigger("myqueue", SuccessOrFailAsBatch = false)] IMessageBatch batch)